 During an interview on British television, WikiLeaks founder Julian Assange

-says that the website has obtained and will publish a batch of Clinton emails.
+says that the website has obtained and will publish a batch of campaign emails.

 The documents include notes in which DNC chair Debbie Wasserman Schultz insults staffers from the Bernie Sanders

-campaign and messages that suggest the organization was favoring Clinton rather than remaining neutral.
-Wasserman Schultz resigns in the aftermath of the leak.
+campaign as well as messages that suggest the organization was favoring Clinton rather than remaining neutral.
+Wasserman Schultz resigns as DNC chair in the aftermath of the leak.

-July 25, 2016 - The FBI announces it has launched an investigation into the DNC hack.
+July 25, 2016 - The FBI announces it has launched an investigation into the hack.